 On 5th November 2009, Government approved the following action plan for disinvestment in profit making government companies:

-Already listed profitable CPSEs (not meeting mandatory shareholding of 10%) are to be made compliant by ‘Offer for Sale’ by Government or by the CPSEs through issue of fresh shares or a combination of both
+Already listed profitable CPSEs (not meeting mandatory shareholding of 10%, which stands revised to 25%) are to be made compliant through ‘Offer for Sale’ (OFS) by Government or by the CPSEs through issue of fresh shares or a combination of both

 All cases of disinvestment are to be decided on a case by case basis

-The Department of investment is to identify CPSEs in consultation with respective administrative Ministries and submit proposal to Government in cases requiring Offer for Sale of Government equity
+The Department of Investment and Public Asset Management (DIPAM) is to identify CPSEs in consultation with respective administrative Ministries and submit proposal to Government in cases requiring Offer for Sale of Government equity

 (b) Strategic Disinvestment